7 Skin-Quenching Tips for Winter

-At this point in the season, makeup application can be unreasonably difficult because you’re left wondering where to edit your normal beauty routine to accommodate for the dryer temps and your stressed out skin.
-Swiping powder eyeshadow over dry lids, or applying blush to an already dry and slightly reddish cheek just doesn’t really do what it normally would if the weather wasn’t so blustering and bitterly cold.
+It’s officially the heart of winter and at this point in the season, makeup application can be unreasonably difficult.
+Oftentimes you’re left wondering where to edit your normal beauty routine to accommodate for the dryer temps and your stressed out skin.
+Swiping powder eyeshadow over dry lids, or applying blush to an already dry and slightly reddish cheek just doesn’t really do what it normally would if the weather wasn’t so blustering and consistently cold.

 So how do you give your skin a little more pep?
-A little more glow?
+A little more glow right before the Holidays?
 Read on:

 1. Mask Up